test1234d5x2/Wallet-Guru/README For Submission.md

 - When the initialisation process done by Expo is complete, press "a".
 - The terminal window will then give you a choice of install Expo Go on the Android Emulator, proceed with it.
 - Expo Go should open automatically once downloaded and complete.
+- If the app does not open, press "a" again in the terminal window and it should open.

 ### Running The Blockchain